urbanriskmap/docs.petabencana/routes/reportstimeseries.md

-## Reports Timeseries
+## Reports Time Series

-Timeseries of flood reports \(see [Reports endpoint](/routes/reports.md) documentation\), presented as the count of flood reports every hour within the specified time period.
+Time series of flood reports \(see [Reports endpoint](/routes/reports.md) documentation\), presented as the count of flood reports every hour within the specified time period.
 Count is recorded alongside an hourly timestamp in ISO8601 format at UTC+0.

 ### Request Format